+This federally subsidized program provides on-campus employment for students with financial need.
 Work study positions are located on campus in the college offices.
 Students must be making Satisfactory Academic Progress to be awarded work study.
 Positions are extremely limited.
 Even if you are awarded work study it does not ensure that there is a position available.
+Students may work during the academic year and during the summer.
+Hours are arranged around each student's schedule and awards are based on the availability of funds.